run2bizdocs/documentation/en-us/docs/faq.md

 !!!
 Question "Is it possible to evaluate the impact of changes in order to approve the change registration?"

-    The process of risks in change begins in the design of the change portfolio where the "**Type of Impact and Risk Analysis**" is provided, which can be simplified or complete.
-The next step is in the change register to inform the data of the risk(s) in the left lateral bar in the item of risk analysis, that will be presented with the indication defined in the portfolio of change:
+    The process of risks in change begins in the design of the change portfolio, where the "**Type of Impact and Risk Analysis**" is provided, which can be simplified or completed.
+The next step is in the change registration to inform the data of the risk(s) in the left side in the item of risk analysis, that will be presented with the indication defined in the portfolio of change:

     *   "**Simplified**" for a simplified analysis in the item.

-    *   "**Complete**" for a complete risk analysis with the definitionof Targets, Impact Analysis and Risk Evaluation.
+    *   "**Complete**" for a complete risk analysis with the definition of Targets, Impact Analysis and Risk Evaluation.

 !!!
 Question "Is it possible to attach documents to incidents, requests, problems and changes?"

-    Both a Request and an Incident may have attached documents in their opening and in their attendance, for Problems and Changes, documents may be attached to each stage of the solution and also, if necessary, in each of the defined stages in the resolution of the problem or change.
+    Both Request and Incident may have attached documents in their opening and in their attendance.
+For Problems and Changes, documents may be attached to each stage of the solution and also, if necessary, in each of the defined stages in the resolution of the problem or change.
     Documents can be of any type (extension) and their maximum size can be set by the administrator in system parameter 278 (the default is 1GB).

 !!!
 Question "How to update a Configuration Item directly by the Request for Change?"